This lemon blueberry bundt cake has a delicious lemon flavor with sweet berries throughout. It’s moist, flavorful and drizzled with lemon glaze.

 This recipe is adapted from my favorite lemon blueberry cake that’s made in a 9×13 inch pan or as a layer.
 The recipe is changed slightly to ensure that the cake can easily slide out of a bundt pan and keep the integrity of its shape.
 It’s made with simple, everyday ingredients.
 However, I do want to point out a few key ingredients:

 - Butter.
 We’re using real butter for maximum flavor.
 Be sure that it’s room temperature before getting started for easier mixing.

 - Oil.
 Note that we’re just using a little oil in this recipe.
 It’s nowhere near enough for the cake to taste oily, but just a little to help keep the cake moist for a few extra days.

 - Sour cream.
-For the moisture in this cake, we’re using sour cream.
-It makes cakes that are incredible moist with a tight crumb.
+It makes cakes incredibly moist with a tight crumb.
 Make sure you’re using sour cream from a tub.
 I use one that’s 18% MF (typically, what’s labelled full-fat in North America).